ErikPolzin/django-keycloak/README.md

 ## Roles and Permissions

+Roles assigned on keycloak are represented as Django groups, so a user with an 'example' role on the keycloak server will be added to an 'example' group in the Django app.
+An administrator can configure permissions for the group in the Django admin site.

-Syncing permissions with Keycloak isn't currently supported, but django_keycloak is able to recognise a special 'superuser' role defined by `KEYCLOAK_ADMIN_ROLE` defined in settings (and defaulting to 'admin').
-If users have this role, they are classified a django superuser.
-Without this role, they may not be able to access the admin site.
+There is also a special 'superuser' role defined by `KEYCLOAK_ADMIN_ROLE` in settings (and defaulting to 'admin').
+If users have this role, they are classified a Django superuser, with all permissions automatically assigned.

 ## Examples